thaks/Developer-test/README.md

 Created each element as component. and created custom hooks to fetch products for each functionality. used 'react-query' to utilize the { loading, error } state.

-Download ZIP -> ZIP FILE DOWNLOAD
+Download ZIP -> ZIP FILE DOWNLOAD from Branch step3

 Download code using the Code Zip File option , and in the project directory, you can run:

 ### `npm install`